 What is green gas and where does it come from?

 Green gas is made through a process called anaerobic digestion.
 This uses bacteria to break down organic materials, like food or farm waste, to release biogas.
 Biogas is then purified and turned into biomethane, which is injected into the gas grid.
 Once in the grid, it’s piped into homes across the UK and used for things like heating or powering cookers.

-In 2018, 51.8% of our green gas came from purpose-grown crops, 47.8% came from food waste, and just 0.4% came from animal waste like manure or slurry.
+We buy green gas to match the financial year.
+For April 2018-March 2019, 74% of our green gas came from purpose-grown crops, 18% came from food and farm waste, and 8% came from residues like vegetable peelings or cereal straw.